Welcome to the 44th Annual Festival!

 The Festival attracts a stimulating array of authors, performers and artists both high profile and emerging, national and international.

 Outside the Festival period the work goes on – our Committee meets year-round to ensure that the best performers are booked, venues old and new are scrutinised and, a very important part of our work, outreach with the young people of Rye.
-At a Committee Meeting in February we welcomed two students of the Rye Studio School who are going to be working with us and attending our Committee Meetings this academic year.
+At a Committee Meeting last February we welcomed two students of the Rye Studio School who have been working with us and attending our Committee Meetings this academic year.
 Look at our events page to see what we helped bring about at the School…

 Keep up to date with comments on our plans for this year on the Rye Festival Blog.

 Following the huge success of last year’s opera, Euphonia are returning with not one but two dates during the Festival.
-The opera to be performed is Mozart’s Don Giovanni and will be performed on Saturday 12th and 25th September at The Milligan Theatre.
+The opera to be performed is Mozart’s Don Giovanni and will take place on two Saturdays, 12th and 26th September at The Milligan Theatre.
 Our Classical Music Events Co-ordinator also thought it would be good to see double again – two grand pianos will be played, at times together, by some outstanding pianists over the course of the Festival.
-Guitars, clarinets, flutes, brass, strings and A Capella voices will also feature in a very strong line up for 2015.
+Guitars, clarinets, flutes, brass, strings and a capella voices will also feature in a very strong line up for 2015.

-Keeping with the literary theme, Guy Fraser-Sampson will be talking on E F Benson, Lamb House and Rye; Sir Robert Worcester on Magna Carta, which was signed by King John at Runnymede 800 years ago this summer; Professor Dave Goulson on ‘A Buzz in the Meadow’ and Sofka Zinovieff on ‘The Mad Boy, Lord Berners, My Grandmother and Me’ about the scandalous and eccentric lives of the cultured elite and the enchanted house they lived in.
+Staying with the Literary theme, Guy Fraser-Sampson will be talking on E F Benson, Lamb House and Rye; Sir Robert Worcester on Magna Carta, which was signed by King John at Runnymede 800 years ago this summer; Professor Dave Goulson on ‘A Buzz in the Meadow’ and Sofka Zinovieff on ‘The Mad Boy, Lord Berners, My Grandmother and Me’ about the scandalous and eccentric lives of the cultured elite and the enchanted house they lived in.